EndaMagennis/dungeon_dwellers/README.md

 ## Credits

+- [boardgamegeek](https://boardgamegeek.com/blogpost/156777/2023-year-in-review-day-four-all-the-board-games-a): is one location I used to pull images from for my models
+- [boardgamequest](https://www.boardgamequest.com/top-10-board-games-of-2023/): the other site I pulled images from for my models
+- [Edgar Sánchez Hidalgo](https://www.artstation.com/artwork/nELnqO): whose work was used for the background image
 - [CodeInstiute](https://codeinstitute.net/ie/): for giving me the basics of django development used in the site
 - [Code Institute - Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1/tree/933797d5e14d6c3f072df31adf0ca6f938d02218): which acted as a template for styling and functionality
 - [Bootstrap](https://getbootstrap.com/): for giving me the classes for basic and clean styling used in the site